FAQs

 Where did the name come from?

-Because we work in the visual fields, we've always been drawn to the colour 'magenta' - an extra-spectral tone that blends together eclecticism, creativity, harmony, and knowledge.
+Because Mason & Mariam work in the visual fields, they've always been drawn to the colour 'magenta' - an extra-spectral tone that blends together eclecticism, creativity, harmony, and knowledge.
 Referred to as an 'invented colour' by colour psychologists, magenta represents our unpinned practices and the prismatic nature of our collaborators who work across art, food, design, literature, music and social sciences.
-Our small space is a home for these passions to collide and ferment.
+This intimate space is a home for these passions to collide and ferment.

 What is the story behind the house design?

-Our space is a re-envisioned 19th century Victorian terrace designed by award-winning New Zealand architect Adele McNab.
-The 62m2 property is separated two living pavilions with an internal courtyard graced by a majestic Grass Tree.
+The house is a re-envisioned 19th century Victorian terrace designed by award-winning New Zealand architect Adele McNab.
+The 62m2 property is separated by two living pavilions with an internal courtyard graced by a majestic fern tree (formerly, a Xanthorrea tree was in its place).
 Customised pocket doors and windows were installed to consider weather, privacy and aesthetics.
 The architectural palettes of sienna, honeycomb, cedar and snow- grey evoke the feeling of a cabin-style escape within an inner-city area.
 In 2021, Adele received the Australian Institute of Architects Award and was shortlisted for a Houses Award–for the design of this house.
-When Mariam & Mason became homeowners in January 2022, they made further additions–with Adele’s blessing–by constructing a library structure and creative studio, evolving the homespace areas into a living program.
-Prior to Magenta House, the home design was featured in Local Projects, Architecture magazine, Yellowtrace, and The Design Files.
-It was previously known as ‘Riley’s Terrace’ as an ode to Adele's young son.
-Read about Adele’s practice here.
+When Mason & Mariam became homeowners in January 2022, they made further additions–with Adele’s blessing–by constructing a library structure at the front room and the Shop/creative space at the back studio–evolving the homespace areas into a living program.
+Prior to Magenta House, the home design was featured in Local Projects, Architecture magazine, Yellowtrace, and The Design Files; it was previously known as ‘Riley’s Terrace’ as an ode to Adele's young son.
+Read about Adele’s practice here

 I have an idea!
 Do you accept pitches?

 Yes!
-We accept emailed proposals for events or collaborations from individuals and collectives in Australia and internationally.
-Please note, Magenta House is a bespoke architectural micro-terrace, so we're particular about the projects we have capacity to support.
-Ultimately, we keep interior gatherings small and chummy and we align with people, collectives and businesses that share our ethos.
-Explore our Programs sections and image gallery or visit our Instagram channel for more details and examples of previous programs.
+The Housekeepers accept emailed proposals for events or collaborations from individuals and collectives in Australia and internationally.
+Please note, Magenta House is an architectural micro-terrace with atypical functionalities, so there are only particular projects that can be accommodated.
+Ultimately, gatherings remain small and chummy and align with people, collectives and businesses that share Magenta House’s ethos.
+Explore the Programs sections and image gallery or visit our Instagram channel for more details.

 Can I hire the house for a one-off private event or photoshoot?

 Yes!
-Magenta is available for commercial photoshoots, product launches, film-shoots and private events, depending on the nature of the project.
+Magenta is available for commercial photoshoots, product launches, film-shoots and private events, depending on the nature of the project and space requirements.
 Get in touch here to discuss.

 Got more questions?
 Connect with us via the Contact form!